 Some people I meet in the most interesting places.

 Back in 2014, Tobago’s Division of Tourism and Transportation held the 60 Days in Paradise contest, seeking an “Island Connoisseur” to promote Tobago and all it offers to Canadians looking to travel.
-Though in the end the competition wound up feeling like a bit of a sham, I did end up making new connections from the ordeal, and one of them was Chattrisse!
+Though the competition wound up feeling like a bit of a sham, I did end up making new connections from the ordeal, and one of them was Chattrisse!

-The narrative she outlines below is one commonly felt by Black kids when they choose not to follow the archetypes that youths of colour seem to so commonly adhere to.
+The narrative she outlines below is one commonly felt by Black kids when they choose not to follow the archetypes that youths of colour seem to frequently adhere to.
 I too have had more than enough helpings of “not Black enough” in my life, and I hope her words reach out to anyone feeling a little lost!

 That said, enjoy Chattrisse’s submission, and I’ll see you tomorrow!